Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 - are a legal entity

-- are established in the territory of one of the 28 member states of the EU
+- are established in the territory of an EU member state

 - are actively involved in customs operations and international trade